pingcap/docs/v3.0/how-to/maintain/tidb-in-kubernetes/log-collecting.md

     kubectl logs -n ${namespace} ${tidbPodName} | grep SLOW_QUERY
     ```

-- If the TiDB version >= 2.1.8, it is not so easy to separate the slow query log due to the change of the slow query log format.
+- For the TiDB version >= 2.1.8, it is not so easy to separate the slow query log due to the change of the slow query log format.
 For this reason, it is recommended to configure `separateSlowLog: true` as described below to view the slow query log separately.

 In some cases, you may want to use some tools or automated systems to analyze and process the log content.
-The application log of each TiDB component uses [unified log format](https://github.com/tikv/rfcs/blob/master/text/2018-12-19-unified-log-format.md), which facilitates parsing the program.
+The application log of each TiDB component uses [unified log format](https://github.com/tikv/rfcs/blob/master/text/2018-12-19-unified-log-format.md), which facilitates parsing with other programs.
 But because slow query logs use a multi-line format that is compatible with MySQL, it can be difficult to parse it with slow query logs mixed with application logs.

 If you want to separate the slow query logs from the application logs, you can configure the `separateSlowLog` parameter in the `values.yaml` file to output the slow query log to a dedicated bypass container so that it can be stored in a separate file on the host.